yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Define a native _data-plane_ object store API which would greatly improve object store app portability.

 ## Vocabulary
-+  _Brownfield_ - also called "dynamic brownfield" - buckets are created outside the COSI system but granted access via COSI.
-The OB, driver secret, app secret and binding are all performed by COSI.
++  _Brownfield Bucket_ - externally created, manually integrated and managed by a provisioner
-+ _Bucket_ - A namespace where objects reside, similar to a flat POSIX directory.
++ _Bucket_ - A user-namespaced custom resource representing an object store bucket.
-+ _BucketClass_ (BC) - A cluster-wide (non-namespaced) custom resource containing fields defining the provisioner and an immutable parameter set.
++ _BucketClass (BC)_ - A cluster-wide (non-namespaced) custom resource containing fields defining the provisioner and an immutable parameter set.
 Referenced by ObjectBucketClaims and populated into the OB.
 Only used for provisioning new buckets.
++ _BucketContent (BT)_ - A cluster-scoped custom resource bound to a Bucket and containing relevant metadata.
 + _Container Object Storage Interface (COSI)_ -  The specification of gRPC data and methods making up the communication protocol between the driver and the sidecar.
 + _COSI Controller_ - A single, central controller which manages OBCs, OBs, and Secrets cluster-wide.
 Often referred to below as the "central controller".
-+ _"cosi-system"_ - The namespace name for all COSI drivers and sidecars.
-Even if a cluster supports different, concurrent object stores, all drivers live in this namespace.
-+ _Driver - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
++ _Driver_ - A containerized gRPC server which implements a storage vendor’s business logic through the COSI interface.
 It can be written in any language supported by gRPC and is independent of Kubernetes.
-There is historical precedence in Kubernetes to call this type of container a _plugin_, but going forward _driver_ is the preferred name.
-+ _Greenfield_ - new buckets dynamically created by the driver.
++ _Greenfield Bucket_ - created and managed by the COSI system.
-+ _OB_ (Object Bucket) - A cluster-wide (non-namespaced) custom resource representing the provisioned bucket and relevant metadata.
-+ _OBC_ (Object Bucket Claim) - A user-namespaced custom resource representing a user’s bucket request.
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
 + _Sidecar_ - A controller deployed in the same pod as the driver, responsible for managing OBs and communicating with the Driver via gRPC.
-Needs write access to its OB.
-Note: the sidecar controller can use [predicates](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/predicate) to filter OBs by driver name (assuming a unique label is added to OBs).
-+ _Static_ - also called "static brownfield" - buckets are created outside the COSI system but granted access via COSI without the need for the driver/sidecar.
-The OB and driver secret are created manually in the expected locations.
-The app secret and binding are performed by COSI.
++ _Static Bucket_ - externally created, manually integrated but **lacking** a provisioner

 # Proposal